 NPs and PAs are required to obtain no fewer than 24 hours of initial training addressing each of the topics in 21 USC 823(g)(2)(G)(ii)(IV) provided by one of the following organizations: The American Society of Addiction Medicine, American Academy of Addiction Psychiatry, American Medical Association, American Osteopathic Association, American Nurses Credentialing Center, American Psychiatric Association, American Association of Nurse Practitioners, American Academy of Physician Assistants, or any other organization that the Secretary of Health and Human Services determines is appropriate.

-NPs and PAs may take both the eight-hour DATA-waiver course for treatment of opioid use disorder, designed by national experts, that physicians currently take, and the additional 16 hours course offered for free by SAMHSA through the Providers’ Clinical Support System for Medication Assisted Treatment (PCSS-MAT).
+NPs and PAs may take both the eight-hour DATA-waiver course for treatment of opioid use disorder, designed by national experts, that physicians currently take, and the additional 16 hours course offered for free by SAMHSA through the Providers Clinical Support System.

 NPs and PAs who have completed the required training and seek to become DATA-waiver for up to 30 patients will be able to apply to do so beginning in early 2017.
 For more information on the upcoming launch of the application and SAMHSA-sponsored training opportunities, sign up for the Buprenorphine Waiver Management email list.

 NPs and PAs who have completed the 24 hours of required training may seek to obtain a DATA 2000 waiver for up to 30 patients by completing the Waiver Notification Form.
 Effective February 27, 2017, SAMHSA will only accept electronic submissions of the NOI.